Azure/bicep-types-az/generated/storage/microsoft.storage/2021-02-01/types.md

 ## RestorePolicyProperties
 ### Properties
-* **days**: int: how long this blob can be restored.
+* **days**: int {minValue: 1, maxValue: 365}: how long this blob can be restored.
 It should be great than zero and less than DeleteRetentionPolicy.days.
 * **enabled**: bool (Required): Blob restore is enabled if set to true.
 * **lastEnabledTime**: string (ReadOnly): Deprecated in favor of minRestoreTime property.
 * **minRestoreTime**: string (ReadOnly): Returns the minimum date and time that the restore can be started.